Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 6. Persuade: I am going to PERSUADE my neighbors to buy tickets to the school fair.

-The school fair is just around the corner and tickets have just gone on sale.
-We are only selling a limited number of tickets so you will want to move fast and get your tickets while they are still available.
-This will be an event you will not want to miss!
+The school fair is right around the corner, and tickets have just gone on sale.
+We are selling a limited number of tickets at a discount, so move fast and get yours while they are still available.
+This is going to be an event you will not want to miss!
 First off, the school fair is a great value when compared with other forms of entertainment.
 Also, your ticket purchase will help our school, and when you help the school, it helps the entire community.
-There is even more exciting news; every ticket you purchase enters you in a drawing in which you can win fabulous prizes.
-Don’t forget, you are going to have tons of fun!
-There are lots of great rides, fun games, and many other attractions.
-Spend time with your family and friend at your community’s school fair.
+But that’s not all!
+Every ticket you purchase enters you in a drawing to win fabulous prizes.
+And don’t forget, you will have mountains of fun because there are acres and acres of great rides, fun games, and entertaining attractions!
+Spend time with your family and friends at our school fair.
 Buy your tickets now!

 Argue: I am going to present a logical ARGUMENT as to why my neighbor should attend the school fair.